NetPenguins/SIEMBerry/README.md

 - Add a solutions considered section (why isn't this using SecurityOnion, etc)
 - Think about Caddy
 - Think about Ansible
+- Think about having an installer and a running config updater